fils/CDFRegistryWG/onFAIR.md

 ## Reviewing FAIR related to this work

 ### Notes
+It would be good to show how this approach aligns with and assists with being FAIR compliant.
+This is the beginning of some notes related to that.

+### Sections
+The sections below reference the sections from the FAIR GUIDING PRINCIPLES section at the bottom.

 #### section 1
 To address FAIR section 1 I am looking at @id